 The assessment of the relation between observable historical default rates, the forecast economic conditions and expected credit losses is a significant accounting judgement.

 The amount of expected credit losses is sensitive to changes in circumstances and forecast conditions.
 The Company's historical credit closes and the forecast economic conditions may deviate from actual collection rates in the future.

-Information about expected credit losses from trade receivables and contract losses is disclosed in Note 20, Note 22 and Note 23.
+Information about expected credit losses from trade receivables and contract losses is disclosed in Note 22, Note 24 and Note 25.

-In 2021 the accrued impairment of trade receivables, incl. from related parties amounts to BGN 96 thousand.
-(2020: the accrued impairment for expected credit losses on trade receivables amounts to BGN 1,309 thousand) (Note 8, Note 9, Note 20, Note 22 and Note 23).
+In 2021 the impairment of trade receivables was restored, incl. from related parties in the amount of BGN 561 thousand, net of accrued (2020: accrued impairment of trade receivables, including from related parties in the amount of BGN 873 thousand, net of recovered).
+(Note 8, Note 9, Note 22, Note 24 and Note 25).